 The First Bite festival was a great way to get my project started, and it was also my first time in the industry without the safety net of university.
 At first it was so terrifying and exhausting because I really wanted to make a good impression, but I received a lot of support from my peers and tutors, which was great!

 I feel like this project is the start of my career, which is insane because it was only supposed to be a university module that I complete and never have to think about again.
 To develop my project further I invited people to attend a scratch night where they could watch the performance and participate in a feedback session, which has been helpful for me to gauge an understanding of where I should take the project next.
-All of this happening because of a module at university, a minor part of my entire degree, has helped me figure out my next step in life, and that makes me feel really proud to study on a course like Applied Theatre.
+All of this happening because of a module at university, a minor part of my entire degree, has helped me figure out my next step in life, and that makes me feel really proud to study the BA (Hons) Applied Theatre course.